Information on this page is for customers in

 Underground Line Construction

-Construction for the new underground lines began April 1, 2024.
-We anticipate the underground line work to be complete in fall 2024.
+Construction for the new underground lines began in April 2024.
+We anticipate the underground line work and cable pulling activities to be complete by spring 2025.

 Horizontal Directional Drilling